VorpalBlade/paketkoll/doc/src/konfigkoll/getting_started.md

 most of your work.
 This is where you will install packages, copy files, patch configurations, etc.

-Lets look at the signature again:
+Let's look at the signature again:

 ```rune
 pub async fn phase_main(props, cmds, package_managers) {